hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 between client systems and PKI management entities, such as a Registration Authority (RA) and a Certification Authority (CA).

-CMP and EST allow an RA/CA to inform an end entity about the information it has to provide in a certification request.
+CMP and EST allow an RA/CA to request additional information it has to provide in a certification request.
 When an end entity places attestation Evidence in a Certificate Signing Request (CSR) it may need to demonstrate freshness of the provided Evidence.
 Attestation technology today often accomplishes this task via the